wp-plugins/featured-images-for-shopp/readme.txt

 * Post thumbnails are regular images uploaded using WordPress's media tools - just as you would expect! - they can be used from any theme template, not unlike regular post thumbs.
-* Get creative!
-You are not limited in how you use these new images.
+*You are not limited in how you use these new images - a range of filters are built in to Featured Images for Shopp to afford further control.

 Written by [Barry Hughes](http://freshlybakedwebsites.net/) [(Freshly Baked Websites)](http://freshlybakedwebsites.net/ "Website design and development from Vancouver Island, BC, Canada"]